 Have you ever had an FSAVC with Phoenix Life?

-You could be owed £1,000s in compensation if Phoenix Life mis-sold your FSAVC.
+You could be owed £1,000s in Phoenix Life FSAVC compensation if you were mis-sold.

-Many people have been mis-sold their Free Standing Additional Voluntary Contribution "FSAVC" by Phoenix Life; customers were misinformed about their Pension Pot that was running alongside their Occupational Pension Scheme.
+Many customers have been mis-sold their Free Standing Additional Voluntary Contribution "FSAVC" by Phoenix Life; consumers were misinformed about their Pension Pot that was running alongside their Occupational Pension Scheme.
 Most customers were told by Phoenix Life that their FSAVC would increase their pension pot when it came to their retirement, unfortunately this was not the case.

 If you believe you have been mis-sold your FSAVC from Phoenix Life start you claim by completing the form opposite.
 We will also claim an "Added Years Bonus".